 If you can’t take that vacation, at least you can make these amazing tropical bars and pretend. 🙂

-Alright folks, sometimes you just need a little summer in your life and if you can’t make that happen weatherize, we can sure ’nuff make it happen in the kitchen!
-With that in mind, today we are going to go somewhere tropical – or at least as close as we can get with what we have on hand in our pantries.
-I’m talking island retreat, no television, no bills to pay, no work to be done, just relaxing and spending time with good books and family.
-And by family, I mean my mama, because I am not allowed to make these bars unless I happen to be driving in the proximity of her house.
-She and I have always loved all things coconut!Let’s get crackin’ because Mama lives an hour away so I gotta get on the road…
+Alright folks, sometimes you just need a little summer in your life no matter what time of the year it is, We can sure ’nuff make it happen in the kitchen!
+With that in mind, today we are going to reveal or Tropical Dream Bar recipe and go somewhere tropical – or at least as close as we can get with what we have on hand in our pantries.
+My mama says I am not allowed to make these bars unless I happen to be driving in the proximity of her house.
+She and I have always loved all things coconut!Let’s get crackin’ on these here Tropical Dream Bars because Mama lives an hour away so I gotta get on the road…

-To make these you’ll need: golden oreo cookies (generic is fine but Mama swears this makes all the difference so don’t try to substitute graham crumbs or anything crazy like that), shredded coconut*, milk, coconut cream instant pudding mix, whipped topping, crushed pineapple, cream cheese, a little powdered sugar and a little butter.
+- Golden oreo cookies (generic is fine but Mama swears this makes all the difference so don’t try to substitute graham crumbs or anything crazy like that), Shredded coconut*

 *Confessional: I cannot cook with coconut unless I reserve half the bag to eat during the cooking process – just to keep my strength up of course ~grin~.